 So first, create a new form.
 While creating the form, you will get two tabs i.e. QUESTIONS and RESPONSES.
 Switch to RESPONSES tab.
 Here, you can find a spreadsheet button on your screen.
 After that, you can choose whether you want to create a new spreadsheet or select an existing spreadsheet.

 Select the second option and choose the spreadsheet that you want to use.

 5] Change confirmation message

 Let’s assume that you have created a form to recruit some people.
-Therefore, you should let the respondents know when you will reply them.
+Therefore, you should let the respondents know when you will reply to them.
 You can add the date in the confirmation message.
 By default, the confirmation message is.
 Your response has been recorded.
 To change it, open a form and go to Settings.
-In the PRESENTATION tab, you can find the option to change confirmation message.
+In the PRESENTATION tab, you can find the option to change the confirmation message.

 You can write anything in this field.
 However, try to keep it small and meaningful.

 This is a new way to connect with the respondents.
 You can send an email confirmation to respondents, which means, the submitter will get an email after submitting the form.
 Nevertheless, there is no inbuilt option.
 You have to install an add-on called Email Notifications for Forms.
 Download it from here for your Chrome browser.

 The trick above will let you send an email confirmation to the respondents that you have got his/her submission.
 However, this trick will assist you (or the form owner) to get an email notification whenever someone submits a form.
 To enable email notification, create a new form and go to RESPONSES tab.
 Now, click on the three-dotted button and select Get email notifications for new responses.